Add properties and leases

 The workflow is designed to produce a useful calendar quickly while keeping the landlord in control of every important record.

 Create properties, units, tenants as records, lease dates, rent terms, deposits, notice periods, and optional lease PDFs.
+AI can suggest the fields from an uploaded lease - you review and confirm before anything is saved.

 Lease dates, rent obligations, reminders, and task templates turn into upcoming and overdue actions on the landlord dashboard.

 In-app and email notifications surface due, pre-due, overdue, and lease-ending actions; trusted workers can receive assigned tasks.
+Prefer chat?
+An optional Telegram channel arrives at launch.

 Workers mark tasks started or complete with notes and optional photo proof, while the landlord keeps status, evidence, notifications, and history in one place.